Someone Else’s House… Making 2 Vintage Dressers a Set!

 I’m Linking up at these great parties, come and see the fun projects other have…

-Posted on February 6, 2013, in Bedroom, DIY - Crafts - Floral, Furniture, Paint Treatments, Re-purposing, Someone Else's House, Uncategorized and tagged bedroom, bungalow, decorate with a little bit, DecorateWithaLittleBit, dresser, furniture, someone else's house, unmatched.
+Posted on February 6, 2013, in Bedroom, DIY - Crafts - Floral, Furniture, Paint Treatments, Re-purposing, Someone Else's House, Uncategorized and tagged bedroom, bungalow, dresser, furniture, home to cottage, hometocottage, someone else's house, unmatched.
 Bookmark the permalink.
 Leave a Comment.